-This video tutorial demos an alternative method for braiding the 15th c.
-8-loop braid called Lace Dawns, or Daunce in the Medieval loop braiding manuscripts.
-It is a much faster method, with no extra moves, or doubled loops on any fingers.
+This video tutorial demos an alternative method for braiding the two (8-loop) 15th Century braids known as Lace Dawns (also spelled Daunce), and Lace Piole.
+It is a much faster method, with no extra moves, and no doubled loops on any fingers.

-In the original manuscripts, this flat version of an 8-loop square braid is taught using the A-fell braiding method, and at one point requires holding 2 loops on one of the index fingers, and doing some rather fussy moves to finish the loop transfer and shifting on that hand* .
-Using the V-fell method for braiding this braid, you can hold the extra loop on the thumb of one hand, as taught in my 9-loop braid tutorial.
-This makes the braid very straightforward to do—with no more moves than a regular square braid, and no doubled loops on any fingers.
+The way I make this braid, the extra loop is held on the right thumb, as taught in my 9-loop braid tutorial.
+This makes the braid very straightforward to do—with no more moves than a regular square or flat braid, and no doubled loops on any fingers.

 (Any square or flat braid with an even number of loops has this kind of asymmetry—try a 4-loop square braid and you’ll see what I mean…)

 This video doesn’t have a lot of slo-mo.
 To see more slo-mo for learning how to use thumbs in braiding, watch my 9-loop video (after first learning how to make 7-loop square and flat braids).

 The video below shows the color set-up, how the braid is done using the V-fell method, and explains some strategies for getting the w-pattern to stay level/ not to drift off into a slanted line, as it sometimes tends to do.